grnet/gnt-networking/README.md

-snf-network
+gnt-networking
 ===========

 Overview
 --------

-This is snf-network, a set of scripts that handle the network configuration of an instance inside a [Ganeti](http://code.google.com/p/ganeti) cluster.
+This is gnt-networking, a set of scripts that handle the network configuration of an instance inside a [Ganeti](http://code.google.com/p/ganeti) cluster.
 It takes advantage of the variables that Ganeti exports to their execution environment and issues all the necessary commands to ensure network